PanArturo/ColorGame-RGB/README.md

 # Techniques

-1.HTML

-2.CSS

-3.JavaScript
+          - HTML/CSS
+          - JavaScript

-4.Manipulation of DOM using jQuery
+          - Manipulation of DOM using jQuery